efrederickson/SharpLua/README.txt

 To use in your projects, just add a reference to the SharpLua.dll file and use the SharpLua.LuaInterface class or the SharpLua.LuaRuntime, SharpLua.Lua is the raw Lua API.

+NOTE: If you simplify the AST, you CAN NOT use a reconstructor that operates on the tokens unless you patch the tokens, as the Simplification process does not do that

 Features Lua 5.1.5 doesn't have:
 - table.unpack (similar to _G.unpack)
 - a large extension library